How to Read QR Codes in Java PDFs with GroupDocs.Parser

 BarcodeOptions options = new BarcodeOptions(QualityMode.Low, QualityMode.Low, "QR");

-Step 3: Extract Barcodes
+Step 3: Extract the QR Data

 import com.groupdocs.parser.data.PageBarcodeArea;